 Now for the real test.
 Gen took over.
 The stove was on – and in a flurry of stirring, boiling, slicing and pouring – nothing burnt, spilled, collapsed or was cursed.
 Emerging from the chaos was a delicious meal that would likely get the nod from my mother in law!
 Phew.

-The X-Kettle, all cuteness aside, is a pleasure to use.
+The X Kettle inside the Sea to Summit X Set, all cuteness aside, is a pleasure to use.
 The 1.3L size is ideal for boiling hot water as well as for meal processes for two.
 The big handles and spout make clean pours a cinch.